Teacher of English as a Foreign Language (University or College)

 • Working with young people in professional and social contexts

 Required Language Skills

 Trainees are expected to demonstrate Novice High level oral proficiency in Mandarin according the standards of the American Council on the Teaching of Foreign Languages (ACTFL OPI).
 Ability to read and write Chinese characters (Hanzi) is not required for service.
+However, Volunteers are highly encouraged to learn some basic characters, as this will help with travel, eating out, and shopping, in addition to providing cultural insights.
 Volunteers are expected to continue language learning at site by finding a local tutor and taking advantage of language study resources provided by Peace Corps China.